-All agencies receiving ESG funds are required to connect households to mainstream benefits as available and appropriate for their needs.
-In addition, the Community Mental Health Board strengthens the systems of care and provides prevention, early intervention, treatment and quality of life services to the most vulnerable residents.
+All agencies receiving ESG funds are required to connect households to mainstream benefits, as available and appropriate for their needs.
+In addition, the Oak Park Community Mental

+Health Board strengthens the systems of care and provides prevention, early intervention, treatment and quality of life services to the most vulnerable residents.
 One of the responsibilities of the Community Mental Health Board is to maintain and expand the coordination of community resources and look for gaps in services and ways to improve efficiency.

-Additionally, the Oak Park Homelessness Coalition links a variety of agencies, including those offering health care, mental health, senior services and youth services, to provide a more coordinated system of care with the goal of ultimately ending and preventing homelessness in the community.
-The Village is involved in the Oak Park Homelessness Coalition.
+Additionally, the Oak Park Homelessness Coalition links a variety of agencies, including those offering health care, mental health, senior services and youth services, to provide a more coordinated system of care, with the goal of ultimately ending and preventing homelessness in the community.
+Through Housing Forward, the Village is supporting the Oak Park Homelessness Coalition in PY 2019 with an \$11,000 homelessness assistance planning and administration grant.